CartoDB/carto-vl/docs/guides/XX-zoom-based-styling.md

 ## Zoom-based Styling

 An inherent feature of any map viewed on the web is the ability to zoom in and out.
-Each time you zoom in or out of a map, you are viewing a different zoom level.
+Each time you zoom in or out of a map, you are viewing a different _zoom level_.
 At each zoom level or range of zoom levels, there are important design considerations for how data are visualized and/or what information is displayed.

 With any map, the decisions that you as the map designer make are critical to the interpretability of your map by the end user.
 The zoom-based styling decisions that you make should be determined by the story you want to tell, the data that you are mapping, and the zoom levels at which your map will be viewed.